HoangNgo1995/ai-healthcare-agent-orchestrator/README.md

 - Supports adding your own data for agents to process and analyze.
 - Integrates with Copilot Studio through Microsoft Cloud for Healthcare.
 - Enables integration with Microsoft Teams for collaborative workflows.
-- Highlights interoperability with Azure services and AI models such as [CxrReportGen](https://ai.azure.com/explore/models/CxrReportGen/version/7/registry/azureml).
+- Highlights interoperability with Azure services and AI models such as GPT-4o Vision for radiology image analysis.

 ## Solution Architecture

 ![Solution Architecture](media/architecture.png)

 For each agent defined in `agents.yaml`, an Azure bot and associated Teams app are created.
 These are integrated into Semantic Kernel's group chat feature, allowing a group of experts to collaboratively solve tasks.
 Each agent has access to a set of tools.
 New agents can be added by updating `agents.yaml` and redeploying the application.